 Historically, menstruation has been understood as a biological function of the female body, affecting women and only women.
 But over the last several years, as periods have flowed more and more into public discussion, this has begun to shift.
 Increasingly, activists, journalists and brands are speaking out about the fact that it’s not only women who menstruate.
 Trans, non-binary and gender nonconforming people also experience periods.
-Menstruation is not solely a female phenomenon, but has to include trans periods as well.
+Menstruation is not solely experienced by people who identify as women, but has to include trans periods as well.

 In 1990, feminist scholar Judith Butler published her groundbreaking book Gender Trouble.
 Butler theorizes that gender is a social construct, a performance that gets countlessly repeated and reimagined in different ways.
 According to Butler, the way gender is performed depends largely on discourse, culture, history, time and place.
 Everything we do plays into how we perform our gender.
 From the way we dress, how we move and describe ourselves, down to the products we buy.